ucsb-cs156/.github/.github/ISSUE_TEMPLATE/refactor.md

 ---
-name: User Story
+name: Refactoring
-about: This is a template for defining user stories
+about: This is a template for defining requests to refactor code
 title: 'REFACTOR: Short description'
-labels: feature
+labels: refactor
-assignees: ''
 ---

 # Discussion